AI

 Start small.
 Pick one module.
 Generate tests for it.
 Review with your team.
 This is a learning moment - developers see what edge cases they missed, what error handling they forgot, what assumptions they made.

-Test automation research shows teams can improve efficiency and reduce costs significantly with automation.
+A SAGE-published survey of automation practitioners found teams consistently improve efficiency and reduce costs with test automation.
 The key is starting with a realistic target and expanding coverage methodically, not trying to test everything at once.

-Then gradually expand.
+Then expand.
 Another module.
-Then another.
 Track your coverage.
 When you hit 80%, stop adding tests and start maintaining what you have.

-Integrate the tests into your build process.
-Tests that do not run are worthless.
+Integrate tests into your build process.
+Tests that don’t run are worthless.
 Every pull request should run the full test suite.
 Every deployment should require passing tests.

-This works best for teams with established codebases that need test coverage they cannot afford to write manually.
-If you are already writing comprehensive tests, keep doing that.
-If you are not, and you need to be, this is how you catch up.
+This works best for teams with established codebases that need test coverage they can’t afford to write manually.
+If you’re already writing thorough tests, keep doing that.
+If you’re not, and you need to be, this is how you catch up.

-Testing is not about perfection.
-It is about confidence.
-When you push code on Friday afternoon, you want to know it will not break over the weekend.
+Testing isn’t about perfection.
+It’s about confidence.
+When you push code on Friday afternoon, you want to know it won’t break over the weekend.
 80% test coverage gets you most of that confidence.
 Claude Code test generation gets you to 80% without hiring three QA engineers.

 About the Author